-Ohio Interpreter and Translator
+Ohio Interpreters and Translators

 Who can benefit from an Ohio interpreter or translator?

-Languages Spoken In Ohio:
+Languages Spoken In Ohio

 Irish (Gaelic) – The need for Irish/Gaelic translators and interpreters stems from the same need as that for Italian interpreters.
-Because of the large portion of the Ohio community with Irish heritage and descendents, then it is that much more likely that there will be needs for Irish/Gaelic translators in the tourism and travel industry.
+Because of the large portion of the Ohio community with Irish heritage and descendants, then it is that much more likely that there will be needs for Irish/Gaelic translators in the tourism and travel industry.